arpan-mandal/encrypted-login-page/README.md

 print("Your hashed passcode:", hashed_passcode)
 ```

-<i>`It is recomended to include all types of characters in your passcode, it makes it much hard to crack through a decrypter!`</i>
+<i><b>It is recomended to include all types of characters in your passcode, it makes it much hard to crack through a decrypter!</b></i>

 ### **💾 Updating `script.js`**
 1️⃣ Copy the generated **hashed passcode**